 Generally, the effects of prolonged standing can be eliminated or reduced through work organization and workstation design.
 A well-designed workstation with a well-designed job, make it possible to work in a balanced position without unnecessary strain on the body.

-What working conditions aggravate prolonged standing?
+What type of working conditions can aggravate prolonged standing?

 In an ideal workplace, everyone would have the choice of standing or sitting in a properly adjusted ergonomically designed chair and resting when necessary.
 All the tools required to complete their tasks would be within easy reach.